Do Nutrients Work Against Radiation?

 It may be advantageous to test alkaline phosphatase levels before beginning treatment as low levels may be caused by a zinc deficiency.
-We offer an indepth test, called the Total Thyroid report, that includes alkaline phosphatase and the rest of the key liver enzymes as well as a complete blood count to look at immune factors, blood cell factors, signs of leaky gut and low stomach acid, gallbladder health, vitamin D status, thyroid and inflammatory levels in the body.
-You can find this test here
+We offer an indepth test, called the Complete Thyroid report, that includes alkaline phosphatase and the rest of the key liver enzymes as well as a complete blood count to look at immune factors, blood cell factors, signs of leaky gut and low stomach acid, gallbladder health, vitamin D status, thyroid and inflammatory levels in the body.
+You can find this test here.

 Enhancing Radiation Therapy Outcomes